 Once the required sperm and egg are available, they can then be joined together in a lab through intracytoplasmic sperm injection or ICSI.
 Although not completely required, injection of the sperm maximizes the chances of the sperm being able to reach and successfully penetrate the egg.

 This will be done with several eggs for maximum chances of success.
-They will be then left to develop for some time, and will be regularly checked to see if successful fertilization has taken place.
+They will be then left to develop for some time and will be regularly checked to see if successful fertilization has taken place.

-With every IVF procedure, there will be always more than one fertilized egg, and since there is a limit to the amount of embryos that can be transferred into the woman’s uterus, the couple will have the option of having any left-over embryos frozen for a future procedure should they want more children.
+With every IVF procedure, there will be always more than one fertilized egg, and since there is a limit to the number of embryos that can be transferred into the woman’s uterus, the couple will have the option of having any left-over embryos frozen for a future procedure should they want more children.

 This is a convenient option for couples who are worried about growing older and its possible effects on their existing fertility situation.
 Also, freezing the embryos will save the couple the trouble of having to go through the entire IVF process again in the future if they try to have another child.

-Fertility treatment may not be the easiest process to go through, but knowing such advanced assisting technologies exist help to ease one’s mind and reassure them that there is always hope.
+Fertility treatment may not be the easiest process to go through, but knowing such advanced assisting technologies to exist help to ease one’s mind and reassure them that there is always hope.

 If you want to consult a specialist regarding your fertility or are already planning on going through treatment, you can always schedule an appointment with the top specialists in the most trusted fertility clinic in Davao.